UMMS-Biocore/bootcamp/session2/usefull.md

 	$ bg

-This command will continue running the command
+This command will continue running the command.

-Or you can run the process in the background with "&" command
+Or you can run the process in the background with `&` argument.

 	$ sleep 300 &

 This will send the process to the background without Ctrl+Z and bg command.

-If you want to get the process running in the background to the forground you can use "fg" command.
+If you want to get the process, running in the background, to the foreground use `fg` command.

 	$ fg

+* **In order to exit and stop the command use "Ctrl+C"**

 ### Listing Running Processes
-To see running processes you can use "ps" command or "ps -f" to show it with full option.
+To see running processes you can use `ps` command or `ps -f` to show it with full details.

 	$ ps

 or

-	$ps -ef
+	$ps -f
 	UID   PID  PPID   C STIME   TTY           TIME CMD 501  1384  1383   0  2:29AM ttys004    0:00.23 -bash
 	501  4373  1384   0  1:56PM ttys004    0:00.00 sleep 300